maxkoshevoi/XCTLocalizationDemo/README.md

 # XCTLocalizationDemo
 App localization demo using Xamarin.CommunityToolkit

-See video for more info: `do be added`
+See video for more info: https://www.youtube.com/watch?v=wyKKa09z9VQ

 ## How to use XCT localization?